manishjangid/tutorials/my_exercises/ipv6_examples/ioam/README.md

 This will start the mininet and the P4 enabled switches.
-# We NEED to do these configs on the devices
+# We Need to do these configs on the devices
-# Run it in mininet shell once, you have executed run.sh script
+  Run it in mininet shell once, you have executed run.sh script
-# Run the following commands from the MININET prompt
+## Run the following commands from the MININET prompt

        h1 ifconfig h1-eth0 inet6 add 2001::13/96